pixl8/Preside-CMS/support/docs/source/reference/api/presideobjectservice.rst

 .. note::

-    You can pass additional arguments to those specified below and they will all be passed to the :ref:`selectdata` method
+    You can pass additional arguments to those specified below and they will all be passed to the :ref:`presideobjectservice-selectdata` method

 Arguments